sheafk/jqueryfunhouse/README.md

 ####Create a new page
 * In Cloud9, create a new HTML file in the jqueryfunhouse project called `morefun.html`.
-* Give it a title and in the body write "FUN!".
+* Give it a title and in the body write "MORE FUN!".

 *HINT: Use the HTML template.*

 ####Link to the new page
-* Next, link to `morefun.html`from `index.html` with text that says "Click here for more fun".
+* Next, go to `index.html`and add a link to your new page with text that says "Click here for more fun".

 When you click on "Click here for more fun", it should go to your second HTML page.